jay-tux/nexion/player/curses.md

 **Example:** *as a level 3 Paladin (having just become level 3), I can choose to replace either* Divine Health *or* Sacred Oath *and become a Curser in its place.*

 ### Curse Slots
 While resting, you can choose to spend one hour preparing a curse.
 If you do, select one of your spell slots (of level 1 or greater).
 That spell slot can't be used but instead "holds" a prepared curse.
 Also select a curse for the spell slot to hold.
 This still counts as light activity.
+This converts your spell slot into a curse slot (you can't regain the spell slot until the curse finishes).

 **Example:** *as a level 9 Paladin, I have access to 4 first level spell slots, 3 second level ones and 2 third level ones.
 This means that during a short rest, I can prepare* [Curse of Crawling](./curses.md#curse-of-crawling) *by "spending" a first, second or third level spell slot.
 Say I choose a second-level spell slot, then that means I still have 4 level one slots, 2 level two ones and 2 level three slots left to cast "normal" spells.
 After another hour, I can start preparing a second curse,* [Curse of Lithomancy](./curses.md#curse-of-lithomancy) *for example as a level 3 spell.
 Afterwards, I'll have the following spell slots left: 4x level 1, 2x level 2, 1x level 3.*